ngnlang/ngn/README.md

 }

 fn readUser(u: User) {
-  // only read u, not consume
+  // only read u, do not mutate
 }

 // Can pass an owned variable to a function that expects a borrowed param